EstefaM26/EstefaM26/README.md

 ## 🌟 About Me

-✨ Passionate about developing functional and scalable web solutions that solve real-world problems.
+✨ Apasionada about developing functional and scalable web solutions that solve real-world problems.
 ⚙️ Strong focus on backend logic, database management, and well-structured applications.
 📌 Experience working with institutional and administrative systems.